One of the more common complaints we hear from women we see with PCOS is hirsutism

 If you are a more than 1 cup per day coffee drinker, start off by replacing your second cup of coffee with tea and see how it goes.
 Consider using decaffeinated green tea if you are drinking it in the afternoon.
 Working towards an intake of 2-6 cups of spearmint or green tea per day is a reasonable goal for most people.
 You can find one of our favorite spearmint teas here.

-If you are looking for more personalized guidance for treating PCOS, check out our 3-month PCOS program.
+If you are looking for more guidance for treating PCOS, check out our online PCOS program.